Messaging events and service responses are redirected to a store interface implementation inside your app that you register on SDK initialisation.

 - (void)endTransaction;

-Core Data example
+Core data example

-The above sample makes use of a separate CoreData manager class with a single NSManagedObjectContext for simplicity.
 The models are mapped almost one-to-one to what the Chat SDK provides.
-Each model provides a direct mapping (to and from) to it's SDK counterpart.
+Each model provides a direct mapping (to and from) its SDK counterpart.
 You can check the xcdatamodeld file here, as well as separate model classes here.
 You are free to map your models however you like as long as the consistency of data remains.